AlexJamesWright/METHOD/README.md

 that are more conventional for astrophysical models, and a relatively new two-fluid model adapted from Amano 2016.

-### Initial set-up
+### Getting started
 To begin using METHOD, first clone the repository

     `git clone https://github.com/AlexJamesWright/METHOD.git`

 To set up the correct directories for storing data, run the provided shell script from the project root,

     `bash makePaths.sh`

 Next, you will need to ensure the Makefiles are valid for your system, changing any compilers to your preferred ones and setting the GoogleTest home directory to its location on you machine.
 That should be it.
 Should be.

+### Testing
+Once METHOD is installed, check the latest build is working by running the unittests.

+We use the Google Test framework for unit testing---any tests are saved in the `Tests/Serial/Src` or `Tests/Parallel/Src` directory.
+You will need to set the `GTEST_DIR` environment variable (in the Makefile within `Tests/Parallel/Src` and `Tests/Serial/Src`) to point to the GoogleTest root directory.

+The serial and parallel versions have separate testing directories.
+As far as possible the tests are the same, but there is additional testing such that the parallel results match the serial to within floating point accuracy.
+First, run

+    `make test`

+from the `Tests/Serial` directory, then the `Tests/Parallel` directory.
+To check if results match, from `Tests/Parallel` run

+     `py.test -v Src/compareSerialAndParallel.py`

+NOTE: this final test will only pass if the `MATCH_SERIAL` defined constant in `Project/Parallel/Include/timeInt.h` is set to unity, `MATCH_SERIAL=1`.

-It is a good idea to check that the examples run successfully first.
+It is a good idea to check that the examples run successfully next.

 ### Example Simulations
 Example simulations have been provided that illustrate how to use the